 He was an undergraduate in the residential colleges of Yale University, where he also was a varsity student-athlete, playing second base on the Yale varsity baseball team.

 A message from Dr. Lim

-If you are looking for an adventurous, yet welcoming and inclusive environment, designed to challenge you intellectually and shape you personally, you’ve come to the right university and right House.
+If you are looking for an adventurous, yet welcoming and inclusive environment, designed to challenge you intellectually and shape you personally, you’ve come to the right university and the right House.

 I am a professor in both the Divinity School and History Department.
 Welcome one, welcome all!
 I am looking forward to meeting you soon.

 Crawford provides modern features in a classic building housing 150 first-year students in traditional double rooms.
 Students live on floors 2–6 of this six story building.
-The second floor includes an apartment for the Faculty Head of House, a seminar room, and common kitchen for residents.
+The second floor includes an apartment for the Faculty Head of House, a seminar room, and a common kitchen for residents.
 Floors 3–6 each have a study area and three shared bathrooms with showers.